Satayesh-Esmaily/Goal-Tracker-/README.md

 [ View Live Demo]() | [ View Code on GitHub]()

-    Goal Tracker is a multi-page React web application designed to help users create goals, track progress, and visualize their achievements through an interactive dashboard.
+   Goal Tracker is a multi page React web application designed to help users create and manage goals, track their progress, and visualize achievements through an interactive dashboard.
+It provides features such as progress tracking, categories, streak monitoring, and a responsive user interface.

  📊Features: